Game Boy Advance Architecture

 PSG-only channels.

-The majority of GBA games used it for accompaniment or effects.
-Later ones will optimise their music for PCM and leave the PSG unused.
+Now, its job is to complement Direct Sound.
+The majority of GBA games used it for accompaniment and effects.
+Although many also optimised their music for the new channels and left the PSG unused.

 Combined